onap/archived-cli/docs/user_guide.rst

 1. Open the CLI interactive console

-2. Create the profile, say ‘test:aai’ by running ‘profile test:aai’ There is no limit in number of profiles.
+2. Create the profile, say ‘onap-deployment-1’ by running ‘profile onap-deployment-1’ There is no limit in number of profiles.
 OCLIP will create a profile if not exist already, otherwise on typing 'profile' on the console, corresponding profiles will be effective.
 So you can switch across profiles by using this directive 'profile'.